 Premium sea lettuce (Ulva spp.) powder in bulk.
-We find sea lettuce has a somewhat more bitter flavor than our other sea vegetables, so it's best used sparingly in recipes to enhance mineral nutrition.
+Product sold in bulk packaging is not for resale.* We find sea lettuce has a somewhat more bitter flavor than our other sea vegetables, so it's best used sparingly in recipes to enhance mineral nutrition.
 Sustainably wild-harvested from the pristine waters of the North Atlantic, and lab-tested for quality and contaminants.

 - Certified Organic

 - Dried at mild temperatures to preserve enzymes, nutrients, and the environment